bballdave025/nyquist-text-existence/prereg_thinking/preregistration_starter_ideas.md

 Super-resolution results may be shown illustratively but are not used to support confirmatory claims.

+The precise pixel coordinates defining the region of interest will be registered prior to any generative reconstruction.

+Generative super-resolution will be applied only after region selection and downsampling procedures are locked.
+Visual outcomes will be documented descriptively but not treated as confirmatory evidence.

+If generative reconstruction applied to the preregistered region does not produce text-like structure, this outcome will be reported as inconclusive with respect to the general principle, as it may reflect region-specific variability rather than absence of the phenomenon.

+((CG.
+Likely redundancy here, please turn it down.))

+### Reiteration concerning region choice

+- **Image B crop:** “selected by maximal stroke-energy (Sobel magnitude sum) within a fixed strip along the binding edge, using fixed window size/stride.”
+- **Japanese crop(s):** “selected by locating base glyph instances and then applying a fixed geometric offset ROI for diacritics; no SR used prior to locking ROIs.”

 ---

 ## 9. Confirmatory vs. exploratory analyses